Rose Arce

 Rose Arce is Executive Producer of Starfish Media Group, the production company of television journalist Soledad O'Brien.
 She was formerly a Senior Producer at CNN.
 Arce graduated from Barnard College in 1986.
 She shared a Pulitzer Prize with a colleague in 1992 while a reporter at New York Newsday, and has also won two Emmys for news reporting at WCBS-TV.

+In 2024, Arce served as a judge for that year's American Mosaic Journalism Prize.

 Awards

 In 1991 Arce was a member of the staff that covered the 1991 Union Square derailment for New York Newsday.
 They won the 1992 Pulitzer Prize for Spot News Reporting for their "coverage of a midnight subway derailment in Manhattan that left five passengers dead and more than 200 injured."